 For as long as schools are closed, Audible has launched Audible Stories where kids and teens can listen to free audiobooks.

 Head over to Instagram to listen to Oliver Jeffers read one of his books every day until the kids go back to school.
 If you miss the story of the day on Instagram, you can find them all on his website.

 Go here for a large library of books read aloud by celebrities.
 Where else can your kids have Harry the Dirty Dog read to them by Betty White?

 Elementary workbooks for at-home learning

-I hope you have found some great educational websites for elementary students to get you through this time of distance learning.
+I hope you have found some great educational apps and websites for elementary students to get you through this time of distance learning.
 We are all in this together and doing the best we can to teach our kids while they aren’t in school, so make it fun and do your best, which is all you can do.